 The Diocesan Common Fund receives income from parochial fees, glebe rents and investments, lettings of Parsonage Houses during vacancy periods together with other general income and some minor grants from the Church’s historic resources.
 The remaining income, required to support the work of the churches in this diocese, comes from the contributions made by each parish – the Parish Share of the Common Fund.

-Typically more funding is budgeted to support ministry in parishes (87% of expenditure in 2014) than is received via Parish Share from parishes (85% of income in 2014). £11.6m was spent by St Albans Diocese in 2013 on mission and ministry directly supporting parishes paying 238 licensed clergy, their housing, training and other parish ministry costs.
+Typically more funding is budgeted to support ministry in parishes (89% of expenditure in the 2019 budget) than is received via Parish Share from parishes (85% of income in the 2019 budget). £14.3m will be spent by St Albans Diocese in 2019 on mission and ministry directly supporting parishes paying 244 licensed clergy, their housing, training and other parish ministry costs.

 The main principles of the Parish Share scheme are that:

 - all parishes should contribute towards the direct cost of clergy ministry in the parish,